jenkinsci/appscan-plugin/README.md

         they are separated by a logical OR.

 **Notes:**
-- Support for SAST scanning using HCL AppScan 360° was added for version 1.1.0 of the Jenkins extension.
-The existing HCL AppScan on Cloud connection endpoint and build step have been enhanced to allow users to connect to HCL AppScan 360°.
 - AppScan on Cloud (ASoC) now performs SAST and SCA analysis as separate scans.
 To execute an open-source only scan, use the Software Composition Analysis (SCA) scan type.

  For more information on adding security analysis to Jenkins automation server, please visit this [link](https://help.hcl-software.com/appscan/ASoC/appseccloud_jenkins.html?query=jenkins).